Moist, fluffy blueberry coffee cake muffins with two layers of streusel & blueberry jam.

 Blueberry Muffins

 - In a medium sized mixing bowl, melt the butter.
-Whisk in the sugar, followed by the egg, vanilla, sour cream, and milk.
+Whisk in the sugar, egg, vanilla and kefir until well combined.

 - Add in the flour, baking powder, baking soda, and salt.
 Use a rubber spatula to lightly fold the mixture until just a few flour streaks remain.

-- Add in the blueberries and fold just until no flour streaks remain.
+- In a small bowl, toss the blueberries with 2 tsp. of flour.
+Then, add the blueberries into the batter and fold just until no flour streaks remain.

 - Now it's time to layer the muffins.
 Start by pouring ~2 tbsp. of muffin batter into the bottom of each muffin liner.
 Top with 1 tsp. of blueberry jam, followed by ~1 tbsp. of streusel.